axonweb3/axon-docs/docs/for-dapp-devs/deploy_dapps.md

 ---
-title: Deploy dApps
+title: Deploy DApps
 hide_title: true
 sidebar_position: 3
 ---

 import useBaseUrl from "@docusaurus/useBaseUrl";

-## Deploy dApps
+## Deploy DApps

 🛠 This page is a work in progress. 🚧